arcusmaximus/VNTranslationTools/README.md

 Google Documents:
 VNTextPatch insertgdocs <folder containing original game files> <Google Docs spreadsheet identifier> <folder to receive patched game files>

+For Kirikiri Optional:
+--language=1 // 0 is Default, 1...N etc is other Languages
 ```

 The input folder should only contain the original scenario files.
 If it contains files of another format, VNTextPatch may not be able to determine the input format to use.